nazimboudeffa/prompt-engineering-cookbook/tips.md

 "Generate a list of interview questions for a Software Engeineer job in a tech start-up with fast-paced culture for an entry-level position."
 Break down the prompt above into Contextual relevance

-After that run your prompt
+After that run your prompt to see the result

 ## Setting a task for ChatGPT